Kumar4nil15/agrichain_automation/README.md

 - Input “bbbbb” should return 1

-Validate error message for empty input
+- Validate error message for empty input

-Verify navigation after clicking submit
+- Verify navigation after clicking submit

-Verify behavior for special characters
+- Verify behavior for special characters

-Long string performance check
-I created a small Selenium automation framework based on assumptions.

-To keep the project clean and easy to understand, I used a very simple structure:
+# To keep the project clean and easy to understand, I used a very simple structure:

-utils/ → Browser initialization
+- utils/ > Browser initialization

-locators/ → Stores all element locators
+- locators/ > Stores all element locators

-pages/ → Page Object Model (page actions like enter text, click submit)
+- pages/ > Page Object Model (page actions like enter text, click submit)

-tests/ → Contains the actual automated test case
+ - tests/ > Contains the actual automated test case

-I automated one test case where I input a sample string and validate that the correct longest substring length is displayed on the next page.
+- I automated one test case where I input a sample string and validate that the correct longest substring length is displayed on the next page.